We all love a win-win. A two-for-one. A prize in the Cracker Jack box. Getting a little extra can be amazing.

 Obviously it is incumbent on your insurance call center agents to do their jobs well.
 But that process starts with managers hiring the best candidates for these crucial positions.

-What skills should you be looking for when hiring an agent?
+What call center agent skills should you be looking for when hiring a new agent?
 Here are some of the most important:

 Courtesy always sets the right tone for a customer engagement.
 And when that customer is stressed or frightened or angry, as is often the case with insurance issues, it’s up to the agent to maintain a professional tone and stay calm and focused throughout the conversation.